-My research focuses on computer vision and machine learning in medical imaging, with a focus on mammography and CT imaging.
+My research uses computer vision and machine learning to improve medical imaging, focusing on breast and CT imaging.
 There are three specific projects:

-Second, we design virtual breast models that are based on actual patient data and thus contain highly realistic breast anatomy with voxel-level ground truth.
-We can transform these virtual models into physical form using several forms of 3D printing technology.
-In work funded by NIH, we are translating this work to produce a new generation of realistic phantoms for CT.
+(2) We create virtual breast models that are based on actual patient data and thus contain highly realistic anatomy.
+We transform these virtual models into physical form using customized 3D printing technology.
+With NIH funding, we are translating this work to produce a new generation of realistic phantoms for CT.
 Such physical phantoms can be scanned on actual imaging devices, allowing us to assess image quality in new ways that are not only quantitative but also clinically relevant.

-Third, we are developing a broad, machine learning platform to segment multiple organs and classify multiple diseases in chest-abdomen-pelvis CT scans.
-The goal is to provide automated labeling of hospital-scale data sets (potentially hundreds of thousands of studies) to produce sufficient data for deep learning studies.
-This work includes natural language processing to analyze radiology reports, and deep learning models for the segmentation and classification tasks.
+(3) We develop computer-aided triage tools to classify multiple diseases in chest-abdomen-pelvis CT scans.
+We are building hospital-scale data sets with hundreds of thousands of patients.
+This work includes natural language processing to analyze radiology reports as well as deep learning models for organ segmentation and disease classification.